 We use our broad network of hotel industry contacts and relationships to maximize the value of our hotels.
 Under the federal income tax rules governing REITs, we are required to engage a hotel manager that is an eligible independent contractor to manage each of our hotels pursuant to a management agreement with one of our subsidiaries.
 Our philosophy is to negotiate management agreements that give us the right to exert significant influence over the management of our properties, annual budgets and all capital expenditures (all, to the extent permitted under the REIT rules), and then to use those rights to continually monitor and improve the performance of our properties.
-We cooperatively partner with our hotel managers in an attempt to increase operating results and long-term asset values at our hotels.
+We cooperatively partner with our hotel management team also has long-term asset values at our hotels.
 In addition to working directly with the personnel at our hotels, our senior management team also has long-standing professional relationships with our hotel managers' senior executives, and we work directly with these senior executives to improve the performance of our portfolio.